giuliapalmaa/PPI-Networks-Clustering/README.md

-# Clustering Algorithm for PPI Networks
+# Modularity Optimization for PPI Networks